A Single-Ion Trap with Minimized Ion-Environment Interactions

 The trap presented in this paper is based on the endcap design \cite{Schrama1993}, and consists of two cylindrical electrodes that are held at an equal rf potential facing one another whilst contained within a pair of independent dc electrodes.
 This basic design is in use in multiple laboratories, \cite{Godun2014a,Madej2012,Takahashi2013} and has the benefit of excellent optical access in the radial plane.
 Recent experiments with fiber-optics contained within the endcap electrodes have extended this access into the axial direction \cite{Takahashi2013}.

 A schematic of the trap is shown in Figure\,\ref{fig:trap}.
 The support structure for the trap, which also acts as the high voltage rf feed, is made of oxygen-free, high thermal conductivity (OFHC) copper.
 OFHC copper has both high electrical and thermal conductivity, and exhibits low out-gassing which will reduce ion loss via chemical reactions of the ion with oxygen.
 The two 99.9\% purity molybdenum rf endcap electrodes are secured into the copper mount using an interference fit and M2 set-screws.
+The electrode tips have a diameter of $750\mu$m and a separation of $1000\mu$m.
 Molybdenum has good electrical and thermal conductivity, is non-magnetic, and can be polished to a high surface quality.
 Material properties are also thought to contribute to $\Gamma_{\rm{h}}$ and whilst the mechanism behind this is unclear, traps with cleaned Mo electrodes have demonstrated excellent results \cite{Turchette2000}.